Officials say man who killed Black man and woman in Winthrop was working alone, are investigating ‘when he became radicalized’

 Allen was later shot by a Winthrop police sergeant.
 He was pronounced dead at the hospital.

-Sunday afternoon, officers were again called to Allen’s home for reports of a suspicious package that was left outside.
+Sunday afternoon, officers were again called to Allen’s home after receiving reports of a suspicious package that was left outside.

-Winthrop officials said they would hold a neighborhood drop-in meeting at the Winthrop Senior Center on Wednesday to address trauma in the community, and would hold a vigil for Cooper and Green on Thursday at 7 p.m.
+Winthrop officials said they would hold a neighborhood drop-in meeting at the Winthrop Senior Center on Wednesday to address trauma in the community, and that they plan to hold a vigil for Cooper and Green on Thursday at 7 p.m.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)